-The Management Board has prepared the management report and financial statements of AS Finora Capital for the financial year 2021.
+The Management Board has prepared the management report and financial statements of AS Finora Group for the financial year 2022.
 The Supervisory Board has reviewed the annual report prepared by the Management Board, which consists of the management report and the financial statements, the opinion of the sworn auditor and the proposal for the distribution of profits (coverage of loss) and approved it for submission to the general meeting of shareholders.

-Veikko Maripuu Vahur Kraft Indrek Randveer Rein Ojavere Chariman of the Supervisory Board Member of the Supervisory Board Member of the Supervisory Board Member of the Supervisory Board signed digitally signed digitally signed digitally signed digitally
+Veikko Maripuu Vahur Kraft Indrek Randveer Rein Ojavere Chairman of the Member of the Member of the Member of the Supervisory Board Supervisory Board Supervisory Board Supervisory Board